Choosing What Your Business Will Do

 If you’re not interested in writing and would rather jump headfirst into an online business, e-commerce is the way to go.
 Online suppliers like Amazon and Zappos have completely changed how we think about shopping, while smaller-scale suppliers like Etsy and Supermarket allow you to sell handmade goods on a person-by-person basis.
 Services like OpenCart can help you get your own shop up and running in no time.
-And soon, Rebel will be launching our Weebly integration.
-That means you’ll be able to create your e-commerce store right from your Rebel account.
-It’s that easy.

 While blogs and e-commerce tend to be the most popular avenues for those looking to start an online business, they aren’t the only ones.
 You can build a review site, a web design company, or even an online auction site à la Ebay.
 If you march to the beat of your own drum, check out our post on the 10 Weird Online Companies You’ll Wish You Thought of First.

 If you want an example of a website that focuses on simplicity and an intuitive user interface, you could do a lot worse than Virgin America.
 Their homepage consists primarily of three drop-down menus, asking you where you are, where you’d like to go, and how many guests you want to send.
 Considering how frustrating most airline websites are, Virgin’s is a breath of fresh air.
 (Sorry.)